jediD83/jedid83/README.md

 ## Hello everyone
 <!--I'm just a guy trying to be an open source team player, primary in Python-related fields.-->

 Nothing to see here.
-Just keeping my files here.
+Just storing my files.

 <!--### What have I done so far?-->
 <!-- Emoji from "ikatyang/emoji-cheat-sheet"-->